 How did your decision to pursue a sustainable MBA influence Evrnu?
 What problem were you trying to solve?

 SF: That’s where it all started.
-When I re-entered the Fashion Institute of Technology for grad school, I was looking to figure out my next move.
+When I entered the MBA program at Bainbridge Graduate Institute (now Presidio Graduate School), I was looking to figure out my next move.
 I started researching the systems implications of how we make textiles and apparel — and I discovered two major things.
 First, 90 percent of all clothing is made from either polyester or cotton.
 Both of these sources require tremendous amounts of natural resources.
 A T-shirt, for example, requires about 700 gallons of water to produce.

 Subject matter experts — people like me — take those fibers and spin them into yarn.
 We knit, weave, dye, print, finish, and cut them, and we ship the garments all around the world.
 In the end, global consumers throw away about 15 million tons of clothing every year.